-This page contains a glossary of specific terms used within the Australian Fisheries and Aquaculture Statistics report, acronyms and unit, and a fish name concordance.
-It also lists all references within this report.
+This page contains a glossary of specific terms used within the Australian Fisheries and Aquaculture Statistics reports, acronyms and unit, and a fish name concordance.
+It also lists all references within the 2018 edition.

 Aquaculture: commercial growing of marine or freshwater animals and aquatic plants.
 Often called ‘fish farming’.